 Residents pursuing interventional radiology in the second through fourth postgraduate years (PGY-2-4) often lose the strong clinical skills they developed during their internship as they focus on their acquisition of knowledge in diagnostic radiology.

-Awardees will receive recognition within the SIR membership (including APDIR and RFS) and a plaque or trophy presented during the resident dedicated programming at the SIR Annual Scientific Meeting.
+The awardee will receive recognition within the SIR membership (including APDIR and RFS) and a plaque or trophy presented during the resident dedicated programming at the SIR Annual Scientific Meeting.

 The recipient does not have to be present to receive the award.
 SIR does not provide financial assistance to the awardee.